emissary-ingress/emissary/user-guide/cert-manager.md

     ```
     Apply the YAML and wait a couple of minutes. cert-manager will retry the challenge and issue the certificate.

-5. Verify the secret is created
+5. Verify the secret is created:

     ```shell
     $ kubectl get secrets
     NAME                     TYPE                                  DATA      AGE